jchapin/capitaltechnologyservices.github.io/_posts/2016-02-23-client-onboarding.md

 economically hosted on other services / systems.

-1. In order to make the setup of development services and infrastructure as expedient and painless as possible we will setup an run development systems billed at cost + a 10% markup.
+1. In order to make the setup of development services and infrastructure as expedient and painless as possible we will setup and run development systems billed at cost + a 10% markup.
 1. In order to give clients full control of their hosting infrastructure and expenses, we encourage them to setup their own hosting services accounts.